shegue77/PyEducate/README.md

 # 📁 PyEducate

-A powerful **file-sharing education app** made in Python!
+A powerful **education app** made in Python, utilising the power of sockets & PySide6 to give users a **gamified** learning experience!
 Works across devices across the same network with minimal setup.

 ---
 ## 🛡️ Supports:
 - ✅ One-to-one file transfers
 - ✅ Graphical User Interface
+- ✅ No internet connection required (runs on the local network)
+- ✅ Auto-connect to server

 ---